beep-projects/LiStaBot/README.md

 Telegram Bot for monitoring a Linux system.

 You can set limits for disk usage, RAM usage and CPU load.
-The bot will notify you if a limit is breached
+The bot will notify you if a limit is breached.
+The project has three main components

+lista.sh:
+A shell script, that can also be used as standalone tool, to retrieve status information about the system

+lista_watchdog.sh:
+The watchdog script using lista.sh to monitor the alert limit and send alerts via [telegram.bot](https://github.com/beep-projects/telegram.bot)

+lista_bot.sh:
+A shell script used to provide you access via Telegram to the configuration of lista_watchdog.sh and queries from lista.sh

 ## Content